-The origins of Chinatown go back to the year 1910, which makes the Amsterdam Chinatown the oldest Chinatown in Europe.
+The origins of Amsterdam Chinatown go back to the year 1910, which makes the Amsterdam Chinatown the oldest Chinatown of Europe.

 The first Chinese arrived in The Netherlands around 1900.
 They worked as sailors, stokers in particular, on large Dutch steamships.
 Most of them came from poor areas, such as the South Chinese province of Quangdong, hit hard by war and famine.